7 Intro to ggplot

 So, now, you should have the data in your environment.

-And with this data, we want to build a chart like this:
+And with this data, I want to build a chart like this:

 7.5.1 Prep princess data